Methylphenidate: Skin patch

 A methylphenidate skin patch is sold under the brand name Daytrana in the United States.
 It was developed and marketed by Noven Pharmaceuticals and approved in the US in 2006.
 It is also referred to as methylphenidate transdermal system (MTS).
 It is approved as a once-daily treatment in children with ADHD aged 6–17 years.
-It is mainly prescribed as a second-line treatment when oral forms are not well tolerated, or if people have difficulty with compliance.
+It is mainly prescribed as a second-line treatment when oral forms are not well tolerated or if people have difficulty with compliance.
 Noven's original FDA submission indicated that it should be used for 12 hours.
-When the FDA rejected the submission, they requested evidence that a shorter time period was safe and effective; Noven provided such evidence, and it was approved for a 9-hour period.
+When the FDA rejected the submission, they requested evidence that a shorter time period was safe and effective; Noven provided such evidence, and it was approved for 9 hours.

 Orally administered methylphenidate is subject to first-pass metabolism, by which the levo-isomer is extensively metabolized.
 By circumventing this first-pass metabolism, the relative concentrations of ℓ-threo-methylphenidate are much higher with transdermal administration (50–60% of those of dexmethylphenidate instead of about 14–27%).

 A 39 nanograms/mL peak serum concentration of methylphenidate has been found to occur between 7.5–10.5 hours after administration.
 However, the onset to peak effect is 2 hours, and the clinical effects remain up to 2 hours after the patch has been removed.
-The absorption is increased when the transdermal patch is applied onto inflamed skin or skin that has been exposed to heat.
+The absorption is increased when the transdermal patch is applied to inflamed skin or skin that has been exposed to heat.
 The absorption lasts for approximately 9 hours after application (onto normal, unexposed to heat and uninflamed skin).
-90% of the medication is excreted in the urine as metabolites and unchanged drug.
+90% of the medication is excreted in the urine as metabolites and the unchanged drug.

 Parenteral formulation

 When it was released in the United States, methylphenidate was available from CIBA in a parenteral form for use by medical professionals.
 It came in 10mL multiple-dose vials containing 100 mg methylphenidate HCl and 100 mg lactose in lyophilized (freeze-dried) form.
 It was also available as single-dose ampoules containing 20 mg methylphenidate HCl.
 Instructions were to reconstitute with 10mL sterile solvent (water).
 The indication was 10 to 20 mg (1.0mL from MDV's, up to one full single-use ampoule) to produce a focused, talkative state that could help certain patients break down the resistance to therapy.
-Parenteral methylphenidate was discontinued out of a concern for the actual benefit and of inducing a psychic dependence.
+Parenteral methylphenidate was discontinued out of concern for the actual benefit and for inducing a psychic dependence.
 This is not truth serum in the normal sense, as it does not impair the ability to control the flow of information like a barbiturate agent (Pentothal) or similar might.